zerofo/emuiibo/README.md

 ## Compiling

 In order to compile emuiibo you need to [setup Rust for Nintendo Switch development](https://github.com/aarch64-switch-rs/setup-guide).
-You'll also need devkitPro (devkitA64 specifically).
+You'll also need devkitPro (devkitA64 specifically), in order to compile the overlay.

 With this requirements satisfied, simply clone (recursively) this repo and hit `make`